ibm-cloud-docs/iaas-vpn/set-up-ssl-vpn-connections.md

 ## Linux example
 {:#setup-ssl-vpn-connections-linux-example}

-1. Open your browser and go to `http://www.softlayer.com/vpn-access`.
+1. Open your browser and go to `https://www.ibm.com/cloud-computing/bluemix/vpn-access`.
-* Login with your customer portal username and password.
+* Login with your console username and password.
 * Once connected, select the **Network** tab.
 * You should see a connect/install button.
 Select it and you should be prompted to install a Java component.
 * Let the component install to the default path, which you might have to create manually. (`/usr/local/array_vpn`)